From left to right some of current Sanger Excellence Fellows: Onalenna Neo, Antonia Cuff, Tumie Ntereke, Stanley Otoboh, Samantha Jumbe

 The Fellows are part of our Postdoctoral Fellowship programme and are paid in line with this pay scale (£38,000-£41,956 per annum in 2025), dependent on skills and experience.
 The Sanger Excellence Fellowship also includes research consumables of up to £18,000 per annum, dependent on the nature of the project and a budget of £1,500 per annum for the Fellow to attend conferences and training.

-Candidates are invited to submit an Expression of Interest to outline:
+In previous rounds, candidates were invited to submit an Expression of Interest to outline to assess eligibility:

-We also offer informal discussions about the application process and what support we can provide to help with the next stages of the process.
-Requests for informal discussions, and the content of the calls, do not affect or influence any subsequent decision-making processes.
+We can offer informal discussions about the application process and what support we can provide to help with the next stages of the process.
+If you have any queries or wish to discuss the process, please do not hesitate to contact sangerexcellence@sanger.ac.uk

-The application form includes elements of the Resume for Research and Innovation (R4RI), otherwise known as the Narrative CV.
+• Elements of the Resume for Research and Innovation (R4RI), otherwise known as the Narrative CV.
 This is to give greater flexibility on telling us about your skills and contributions to research.
-There are further resources on Narrative CVs here
+There are further resources on Narrative CVs here.

 Programme areas